-What counts as an ‘invasion,’ or as ‘lethal aid’?
+What counts as an ‘invasion’ or as ‘lethal aid’?
 Here’s what some terms from the Russia-Ukraine crisis really mean.

 The Biden administration on Tuesday imposed its first tranche of sanctions targeting Russia for its actions against Ukraine.
 It included the freezing of assets of two state-owned banks.

 European leaders have also pursued targeted sanctions against Russia.
-Asked whether the White House would impose sanctions against Putin himself, a senior Biden administration official told The Post that “all options remain on the table.”
+Asked whether the White House would impose sanctions against Putin himself, a senior Biden administration official told The Washington Post that “all options remain on the table.”

 NATO

 The North Atlantic Treaty Organization, and Ukraine’s ability to join it, lies at the center of the conflict between Russia and Ukraine.
-NATO was formed in 1949 and designed as a bulwark against the former Soviet Union.
+NATO was formed in 1949 and designed as a bulwark against the Soviet Union.
 The military alliance, which initially had just 12 members, has since grown to 30 countries.

 The government of Ukraine, which is not a NATO member, hopes the country can one day join the alliance.
 NATO countries have signaled that is unlikely to happen soon but have insisted on keeping the “open-door” policy.
 Russia sees NATO’s expansion as a threat and has demanded that Ukraine be prevented from ever joining the alliance.